AbhishekJunnarkar/Hibernate-validator-JSR-303-and-JSR-349/README.md

 ### Step 0: (Prerequisite): No arg constructor for the Beans

-In order for spring to use the binding, the spring expects a no argument constructor
+In order for spring to use the binding, the spring expects a no argument constructor.

+The concept is Double Binding

+i.e. The bean is bound to the form and vice versa, hence called as double binding.

+* This simply means if the bean is updated from backend the form will load the value and
+* If the form is loaded/updated/deleted(e.g.table row) form the front end the bean will also have the updated value

 ### Step 1: Model attribute or form backed Bean
   In the JSP, make the bean a model attribute